 US Attack on ISIS in Sokoto: Soldier Flaunts Military Kits, Shares Plan Against Deadly Terrorists

-- The soldier made a statement about the actions of the US president on the deadly ISIS terrorists in Sokoto State.
+• He commented on the actions of the US president Donald Trump on the deadly ISIS terrorists in Sokoto state

-- He mentioned the plan he has against the terrorists and the victims, and also shared what he is ready to do in his post
+• He outlined his plan against the terrorists and victims, and shared what he was ready to do in his post

-A soldier has sent a message to terrorists just days after US President Donald Trump confirmed ordering an attack on ISIS in Sokoto State.
+A soldier has sent a message to terrorists just days after US president Donald Trump confirmed that he ordered an attack on ISIS in Sokoto state.

 The soldier’s statement has grabbed attention online, with several people reacting and cheering him on.